elvinaspredkelis/phlex-tabler_icons/README.md

 This is a port of [Tabler Icons](https://tabler.io/icons) to [Phlex](https://www.phlex.fun/)

-NOTE: Currently it only supports outlined icons.
-Will add filled icons soon.

 > [!NOTE]
 > Currently the gem only supports outlined icons.
 Filled icon variants will be introduced soon.